 After I was saved I thought I would have the victory!
 I thought this would all change and I would have confidence enough in Christ to be able to finish what I start!
 I would finally not feel like a failure because God says…

-“..and you have been filled in him, who is the head of all rule and authority” Colossians 2:10
+“..and in Christ you have been brought to fullness.
+He is the head over every power and authority.”
+Colossians 2:10 NIV

-“even as he chose us in him before the foundation of the world, that we should be holy and blameless before him”
+“…even as he chose us in him before the foundation of the world, that we should be holy and blameless before him.
+In love…”

 But that wasn’t the case!

 I began to feel unaccepted.
 In other words, I felt like somehow I had slipped under some spiritual VIP rope and snuck in but wasn’t truly supposed to be there.
-Like somehow I got God on a technicality but wasn’t really wanted.
+Like somehow I got God on a technicality but wasn’t really wanted even by Him.

 I feared failure even at my salvation, even though my salvation had nothing to do with me!

 I Quit Everything, Including my Faith!